REC Prompt-to-Video Playground

 Start with a rough idea and let the built-in LLM turn it into scenes, shot directions, and prompts you can actually test.

-See key images and scene beats before you commit to a heavier video run.
+See scene beats, images, reference usage, and dialogue choices before you commit to heavier video runs.

 Format Playground